gianlucajahn/recipes/README.md

-*Needless to say*, projects like these are *probably* not the kind of projects you will edit/alter or even use at any point in time in the future, but it shows and represents how I work and how I organize my work environment to possible future employees and/or collaborators, **which is why I keep it up in all my projects.**
+*Needless to say*, projects like these are *probably* not the kind of projects you will edit/alter or even use at any point in time in the future, but it shows and represents how I work and how I organize my work environment to possible future employers and/or collaborators, **which is why I keep it up in all my projects.**